bfritz/bfritz.com/content/meta/_index.md

 [bfritz.com] is built with the [zola] static site generator and uses a fork of [Ratan Kulshreshtha's] [DeepThought] theme.

-Source for the blog can be found [here](https://github.com/bfritz/bfritz.com).
+Source for the site can be found [here](https://github.com/bfritz/bfritz.com).

 [bfritz.com]: https://bfritz.com